 Make the timer service account a term store admin

-For taxonomy replication to work properly, the account that runs the SharePoint Timer Service must be a term store administrator in SharePoint Server.
+For taxonomy replication to work properly, the account that runs the SharePoint Timer Service must be a term store admin in SharePoint Server.
 (To find this account, check the Log On As account for the SharePoint Timer Service on your server.)
 Use the following procedure to add this account as a term store administrator.

 To add a term store admin

-Click the link for the Managed Metadata service application.
+Select the link for the Managed Metadata service application.

 Configure hybrid SharePoint taxonomy using the Hybrid Picker

-The next step is to configure hybrid SharePoint taxonomy by running the Hybrid Picker in the SharePoint Online admin center.
+The next step is to configure hybrid SharePoint taxonomy by running the Hybrid Picker in the SharePoint admin center.

 To configure hybrid SharePoint taxonomy